Is a Prestigious Job the same as a Prestigious Country? A Case Study on Multilingual Sentence Embeddings and European Countries: Introduction

 In this case study, we try to determine the most prominent biases connected to European countries in multilingual sentence representation models.
 We adopt an unsupervised methodology (\S~\ref{sec:method}) based on hand-crafted prompt templates and principle component analysis (PCA), originally developed to extract moral sentiments from sentence representation \citep{schramowski22language}.

 Our exploration encompasses four sentence representation models across 13 languages (\S~\ref{sec:experiments}).
 We find only minor differences between languages in the models.
 The results (\S~\ref{sec:results}) show that the strongest dimension in all models correlates with the political and economic distinction between Western and Eastern Europe and the Gross Domestic Product (GDP).
-Prompting for country prestige leads to similar results.
+Prompting specifically for country prestige leads to similar results.
 When prompted for occupations, the models can distinguish between low and high-prestige jobs.
 In most cases, the extracted job-prestige dimension only loosely correlates with the country-prestige dimension.
-This result suggests that the models do not connect individual social prestige with the country of origin, except for a small model distilled from Multilingual Universal Sentence Encoder \citep{yang-etal-2020-multilingual} that seems to mix these two.
+This result suggests that the models do not connect individual social prestige with the country of origin.
+The exception is a small model distilled from Multilingual Universal Sentence Encoder \citep{yang-etal-2020-multilingual} that seems to mix these two and thus confirms previous work claiming that distilled models are more prone to biases \citep{ahn-etal-2022-knowledge}.

 The source code for the experiments is available on GitHub.\footnote{\url{https://github.com/jlibovicky/europe-in-sentence-embeddings}}